DanielTakeshi/Paper_Notes/reinforcement_learning/Generative_Adversarial_Imitation_Learning.md

 and TRPO so I have some intuition.

 **Section 5** describes their G.A.I.L. algorithm at last.
-They derive a new convex regularizer that lets them extend to generalized cost function.
+They derive a new convex regularizer that lets them extend to generalized cost functions.
 I plotted the function g(x) and it looks interesting, it seems like it decreases as it approaches something like -1.5 (whatever its minimizer is) and then it shoots up to infinity with x=0 and beyond that they explicitly set it to be +infty.
 Another insight is that they include the expert's performance *inside* the regularizer's metric.
 I'll have to think more carefully about what this means.

 Equation 14 reminds me of the formulas for GANs.
 And naturally they used "D" to help intuition. =) I will have to read these papers side-by-side and compare.